-&lt;sup>33 43 C.F.R. § 10.11 applies only to Human Remains, but Museums and federal agencies are encouraged to also transfer Control of Funerary Objects that are associated with culturally unidentifiable Human Remains.
+33 43 C.F.R. § 10.11 applies only to Human Remains, but Museums and federal agencies are encouraged to also transfer Control of Funerary Objects that are associated with culturally unidentifiable Human Remains.
 Accordingly, UC will also include Associated Funerary Objects in any transfer of Human Remains made under NAGPRA.

-&lt;sup>34 Note that under NAGPRA, Human Remains and Cultural Items that are not found by a pPreponderance of the eEvidence to be Culturally Affiliated with a Federally-recognized Ttribe are classified as "Culturally Unidentifiable," regardless of whether those Human Remains and RemainsCultural Items may have been found to have State Cultural Affiliation with a non-Federally- Rrecognized California Indian Ttribe.
+34 Note that under NAGPRA, Human Remains and Cultural Items that are not found by a pPreponderance of the eEvidence to be Culturally Affiliated with a Federally-r Recognized Ttribe are classified as "Culturally Unidentifiable," regardless of whether those Human Remains and RemainsCultural Items may have been found to have State Cultural Affiliation with a non-Federally- Recognized California Indian Ttribe.

 Recognized tribes.
-NAGPRA and does not give standing to non-Federally Recognized tribes to request Cultural Affiliation, but does provide a mechanism for making a-it does allow for a Disposition to them-under certain circumstances.
-In addition, since NAGPRA provides an order of precedence that gives priority to a Federally Recognized tribe, a non-Federally Recognized tribe may partner with a Federally Recognized Ttribe, or request a Federally Recognized Ttribe sponsor their Request.
-The Repatriation Coordinator will inform the non-Federally Recognized tribes of this strategy and at the request of the non-Federally Recognized tribe, the Repatriation Coordinator may assist with the process.
+NAGPRA and does not give standing to non-Federally Recognized tribes to request Cultural Affiliation, but does provide a mechanism for making a it does allow for a Disposition to them-under certain circumstances.
+In addition, since NAGPRA provides an order of precedence that gives priority to a Federally Recognized tribe, a non-Federally Recognized tribe may partner with a Federally Recognized Tribe, or request a Federally Recognized Tribe sponsor their Request.
+The Repatriation Coordinator will inform the non-Federally Recognized tribe, the Repatriation Coordinator may assist with the process.

-California Indian Tribes (including both those that are Federally Recognized Tribes and non-Federally Recognized Tribes) may also submit Requests under CalNAGPRA §8014.
+California Indian Tribes (including both those that are Federally Recognized Tribes and non-Federally Recognized Ttribes) may also submit Requests under CalNAGPRA §8014.
 (See Section V.D.3 above.)